 Meanwhile, renewable energy in New York today is presenting both opportunities and challenges for municipal governments and farmers.
-Investment in small-scale solar and wind energy development primarily for generating power for use in on-farm use operations for on-farm use can reduce energy costs for farmers, while reducing reliance on fossil fuel energy sources.
+Investment in small scale solar and wind energy development primarily for generating power for use in farm operations can reduce energy costs for farmers, while reducing reliance on fossil fuel energy sources.
 However, large scale commercial solar and wind energy development, if left unchecked by siting considerations and local land use regulations, can have major implications in terms of agricultural land resources and impacts to host communities.